seandstewart/bardly/pending/romances/cymbeline/uncut.md

 But what from Rome?

 **Captain**
-The senate hath stirr’d up the confiners
+The senate hath stirr'd up the confiners
 And gentlemen of Italy, most willing spirits,
 That promise noble service: and they come
 Under the conduct of bold Iachimo,
-Syenna’s brother.
+Syenna's brother.

 **CAIUS LUCIUS**
 When expect you them?

 **Captain**
-With the next benefit o’ the wind.
+With the next benefit o' the wind.

 **CAIUS LUCIUS**
 This forwardness
 Makes our hopes fair.
 Command our present numbers
-Be muster’d; bid the captains look to’t.
+Be muster'd; bid the captains look to't.
 Now, sir,
-What have you dream’d of late of this war’s purpose?
+What have you dream'd of late of this war's purpose?

 **Soothsayer**
-Last night the very gods show’d me a vision–
+Last night the very gods show'd me a vision--
-I fast and pray’d for their intelligence–thus:
+I fast and pray'd for their intelligence--thus:
-I saw Jove’s bird, the Roman eagle, wing’d
+I saw Jove's bird, the Roman eagle, wing'd
 From the spongy south to this part of the west,
-There vanish’d in the sunbeams: which portends–
+There vanish'd in the sunbeams: which portends--
-Unless my sins abuse my divination–
+Unless my sins abuse my divination--
 Success to the Roman host.

 **CAIUS LUCIUS**